 Behind God’s Back

-Ignore the first left and head up, eventually past a ramshackle chattel house and on to Codrington College.
-After admiring the tall avenue of native cabbage palms lining the drive, either head back downhill or send the driver back to meet you on the road outside the college.
+Ignore the first left and head up, eventually past a chattel house to Codrington College.
+Admire tall avenue of cabbage palms along drive.
+Either head back or meet your driver outside the college.

-Find the Hidden Treasure
+Peek Behind the Image to Find the Hidden Treasure